jeeliz/jeelizAR/README.md

-# JavaScript/WebGL lightweight object recognition library designed for WebXR
+# JavaScript/WebGL lightweight object detection and tracking library for WebAR

 <p align="center">
 <a href='https://www.youtube.com/watch?v=9klHhWxZHoc'><img src='https://img.youtube.com/vi/9klHhWxZHoc/0.jpg'></a>
 <br/>
-<i>Demonstration of this library: WebXR Coffee.<br/>The tea cup is detected and a 3D animation is played in augmented reality.</i>
+<i>Demonstration of this library: Standalone AR Coffee.<br/>The coffee cup is detected and a 3D animation is played in augmented reality.
+This demo only relies on JeelizAR and THREE.JS.</i>
 </p>